hl7au/au-fhir-ps/input/pagecontent/uc-referral.md

 Example 01 - patient summary embedded in a referral:
 1. use case decisions still to be made (see above) - as decisions are made they will be reflected in the example
 1. Diagnostic Results to be added

-Example 02 More recent patient summary:
-1. what external system to provide the most recent patient summary
-1. what kind of 'device' is considered to author this
-1. what data is in this 'most recent' - what's different to the patient summary at time of referral?

 </div>